In The Palace of Flowers

 Author: Victoria Princewill

-Set in Iran at the end of the 19th Century in the Persian royal court of the Qajars, In The Palace of Flowers is an atmospheric debut in the tradition of Kamila Shamsie, Laila Lalami, Jessie Burton and Elif Shafak.
+Set in Iran at the end of the 19th Century in the Persian royal court of the Qajars, In the Palace of Flowers is an atmospheric debut in the tradition of Kamila Shamsie, Laila Lalami and Elif Shafak.

-Love, friendship and the bitter politics within the harem, the court and the Shah’s sons and advisors will define the fate of these two Abyssinian slaves.
+Love, friendship and the bitter intrigues of the harem and the court will define the fate of these two Abyssinian slaves.

-Enchanting and page-turning, In The Palace of Flowers is a magnificent debut about the fear of being forgotten.
+Enchanting and page-turning, In The Palace of Flowers is a magnificent debut about wanting to make your mark on the world.

 ENGLISH (World) | Cassava Republic Press